How long have you been an artist?

 What are your store policies?

-The goal of the Gris Grimly store is to make my merchandise accessible and available to the public.
+The goal of the Gris Grimly store is to make my merchandise accessible and available to the public in one location.
 All books purchased from the store are shipped out signed by me, with a small sketch, and personalized when requested.
-I even throw in free swag like postcards, stickers and other surprises.
+Most orders include free swag like postcards, stickers, and halloween novelty junk.
 This is a one stop shop for everything grim.
 With that said, this is a small operation and foremost, I am a children’s book illustrator which consumes most of my time.
-Packages will go out at least once a week, but usually twice a week.
+Packages will usually go out once a week.
+When the workload is light, they will go out twice a week, but on rare occasions when I’m slammed with deadlines, more than a week can go by before getting orders out.
 During new book releases, when orders are high, shipments can go out every day until the dust settles.

 I do not accept returns, so shop carefully.
 In the event you receive damaged or inaccurate items, contact me and we will make right.